 Our Processional Cross

-The MacKillop Catholic College Processional Cross was created by our first cohort of year 12s to graduate from our College in 2015, as a gift to pass down to future generations of College Leaders.
+The MacKillop Catholic College Processional Cross was created by the first Year 12 cohort to graduate from our College in 2015, as a gift to pass down to future generations of College Leaders.
 The staff is divided into 10 sections, representing the 10 students in this original graduating class, and the crucifix is repurposed from an older item from the Palmerston Parish, linking our College to the longer tradition of our parish and our wider community.

 Our College Tabards

 Special College tabards were created for the first year 12 graduates.
 The college emblem decorates either end of the navy blue tabard and graduating students are invited to sign the back of the tabard once they have completed the graduation ceremony.
-It will be a wonderful day on our calendar when there is not more room for signatures on the back of tabards.
+It will be a proud day when there is no more room for signatures on the back of tabards.